 8. § Research Credit

 (1)Research credits may be gained by the student as a researcher, with supervised research activity.
-The fulfilment of duties for credit points are evaluated on a three or five scale system and certified in the student record book (index) by the supervisor, in the light of the student’s research plan.
+The fulfilment of duties for credit points are evaluated on a three or five scale system and certified in the student’s personal section within the Neptun system by the supervisor, in the light of the student’s research plan.
 In an actual semester, the (possible) number of research credits must be calculated by taking into consideration the number of the other two kinds of credits already acquired (i.e. by rounding them up to 30).
 Consequently, the calculation of the prescribed amount of research credit points is dependent on the two-year-long training and the other two types of credit points.

 (2) The supervisor may prohibit the completion of 30 educational and research credits in a semester if he/she had sent a report in writing about the shortcomings of student’s research work to the PhD student, the program director and the head of the Departmental Doctoral School (DI) 60 days after the beginning of the semester but the PhD student did not fulfil the research requirements.
 The decision is made by the head of Departmental Doctoral School (DI).
-The supervisor either rounds up the acquired educational and teaching credit points to 30 or (s)he does not award any research credit points at all.
+In the event of a denial of research credits, the student may submit a request for appeal to the Board of Appeals.
+In the absence of a request for appeal, or in the event of its rejection, the PhD student's status at the end of the given semester is subject to National Higher Education Act (Nftv.) and it shall be terminated pursuant to its Section 59 (3) (a).The supervisor either rounds up the acquired educational and teaching credit points to 30 or (s)he does not award any research credit points at all.
 The rule of “everything or nothing” is applied to that particular semester, thus it is impossible to obtain only a fraction of research credit points.

 9. § Teaching Credit